Winter

 The beginning of winter in the northern hemisphere coincides with the beginning of summer in the southern hemisphere.

-In early winter, we will be able to see the two large gaseous planets at dusk, Saturn and Jupiter but as the months go by, Saturn will move closer to the Sun, disappearing from the evening sky in mid-February.
-Mercury will make a brief appearance in March; therefore, the season will end with two planets visible at dusk, Jupiter and Mercury.
+During the winter, we will be able to see the two large gaseous planets at dusk, Saturn and Jupiter, along with Venus , but as the months go by, Saturn will move closer to the Sun, disappearing from the evening sky in late-February.
+Mercury will make a brief appearance from mid-February to mid-March.
+Mars will begin to be visible at dusk from mid-January.

 In addition to the different planets, the winter evening sky will show us some of the constellations that are favourites among amateurs, as they contain the brightest stars.
 These include Orion, with the bright (and variable) Betelgeuse, Taurus, with the reddish Aldebaran, Can Major with Sirius, the brightest star of the night sky, and Gemini, with the pair Castor and Pollux.
 Joining some of these stars with other adjacent stars forms an asterism known as the winter hexagon as it is characteristic of the evening sky of the season.